sbuTech101/CloudSecurity/README.md

 **Goal**

-So here know we using terraform and we going to install terraform and we going to perform or first terrafrom life cycle. which is a 4 step process:
+Here, we’ll be using Terraform.
+First, we’ll install Terraform and then perform our first Terraform lifecycle, which is a 4-step process:

 init — Init.
 Initialize the (local) Terraform environment.
 Usually executed only once per session.